 - Just yesterday, I was speaking with a parent who went to a school function where about forty other parents had taken their children for a meeting.
 The group behavior of the children deteriorated rapidly, yet every parent followed the cue of the others…and did nothing.
 It seems as each was paralyzed as they all followed the herd.

 - Last week, I spoke with a parent who had purchased an extremely violent video game for her son.
-She acknowledged that her son quickly became obsessed by the game, and that there was no part of her value system that was supported by the game.
+She acknowledged that her son quickly became obsessed with the game and that there was no part of her value system that was supported by the game.
 In fact, she found that her son spoke more profanity and was more difficult after playing the game.
-She reported that she felt ‘pressured’ into getting the game because her son told that all his friends played.
+She reported that she felt ‘pressured’ into getting the game because her son told her that all his friends played.
 She did not want him to be left out.

 I recently interviewed a 12-year-old girl, who is involved in some extra-curricular activity seven days a week.
 She stated to me, “Sometimes I feel IT IS TOO MUCH.
 I am just a kid…my parents know more than I do.
 I wish at times that they would just tell me ‘it’s too much.’
 I think…I need them to do that.”

 So how do we pause, and get clarity before we follow the herd?
 My suggestion is simple: Trust your gut, and listen to your heart.
 What is really important to you?

-You can say no to where the herd is headed, when the signal in your gut is clear.
-The herd is not always wrong, or course.
+You can say no to where the herd is headed when the signal in your gut is clear.
+The herd is not always wrong, of course.
 But it is up to you to notice when the cliff is near.
 Keep your head up!